Jerky Turkey: Production

 Some voices were provided by radio actors Wally Maher and Leone LeDoux, who had previously voiced Screwy Squirrel and who specialized in baby cries, respectively.
-Some internet sources cite voice actor Daws Butler as the voice of jerky turkey, but he did not make his first voice appearance until 1948 in ScreenGem's Short Snorts on Sports.
+Some internet sources cite voice actor Daws Butler as the voice of jerky turkey, but he did not make his first voice appearance until 1948 in Screen Gems' Short Snorts on Sports.
 Butler would go on to voice numerous characters in later Avery productions, including 1948’s Little Rural Riding Hood his first with the company.
 Much like other Avery shorts, this cartoon features a celebrity voice impersonation.
 In this short it is a Jimmy Durante impression.

-While it's not known if he would have had a cameo, The Turkey from the short can be seen on storyboard from the Who Framed Roger Rabbit deleted scene entitled "Acme's Funeral".
+While it's not known if he would have had a cameo, The Turkey from the short can be seen in a storyboard of a deleted scene from Who Framed Roger Rabbit entitled "Acme's Funeral".